 After the collapse of the Han dynasty, scholars who question the birth of fermented beverages in China have all taken as a primeval technique the brewing ferment qu.
 While ancient Western texts emphasize the spontaneous germination of cereal grains (the supposed origin of the malt), the Chinese sources focus on spontaneous molds.
 They find that cooked seeds (fan), regardless the grain and the kind of cooking (boiled / steamed), become moldy after a longer or shorter time.
 Dried afterward, these moldy lumps keep well.
-Rehydrated and soaked into a mash of cooked grain, they cause both its transformation into sweet juice and the alcoholic fermentation of the latter.
-This "natural" mechanism proves for them to be the historical or "spontaneous" birth of the qu beer-ferment.
+Rehydrated and soaked into a mash of cooked grain, they cause both its transformation into a sweet juice and the simultaneous alcoholic fermentation of the latter.
+For them, this "natural" mechanism proves to be the historical or "spontaneous" birth of the qu beer-ferment.
 Around 300 AD, Tong Jiang explains this theory in the Jiu Gao (Rules of Beer) :

 « Beer-jiu was developed at the command of ancient kings.
 Legend says it was through the effort of princess I Di or prince Du Kang.
 But most likely, left-over cooked grain (fan) was left in the open.
 Soon is was covered with a verdant (moldy) growth, and upon further storage a fragrant liquor ensued. » .